-Accessibility Feature Administration Guidelines 1s Accessibility Feature Human Reader or Human Signer for the Mathematics Assessments (SR/PNP Reference CE) Before Testing: • Identification for SR/PNP: • Student's SR/PNP must have Human Reader/Human Signer selected.
+Accessibility Feature Administration Guidelines 15 Accessibility Feature Human Reader or Human Signer for the Mathematics Assessments (SR/PNP Reference CE) Administration Guidelines Before Testing: Identification for SR/PNP: Student's SR/PNP must have Human Reader/Human Signer selected.
 A student MUST be manually placed into a Human Reader test session to provide the Human Reader accessibility feature.
 Refer to the "Managing Test Sessions and Student Classes" guidance on Avocet for instructions for manually creating Human Reader test sessions.
 This will assign all students in the test session the same form as the Test Administrator and will match the Human Reader Script.
-Students in these sessions cannot have other PNP form supported accommodations such as Text-to-Speech (TTS), American Sign Language (ASL), Closed Captioning (CC), Assistive Technology - Screen Reader, Assistive Technology Non-Screen Reader.
-Important: Failure to manually place the students in a Human Reader session will result in the student receiving a form that differs from the form needed to provide the accessibility feature.
-O The Test Administrator will be assigned a separate authorization login to access the same form as all students within the Human Reader session and also receive a secure Mathematics Human Reader Script.
-Materials: Mathematics Human Reader Script Test Administrator Training: Human Readers and Human Signers providing this accessibility feature must review: The Mathematics Human Reader Script, at least two school days prior to testing.
+Students in these sessions cannot have other PNP form supported accommodations such as Text-to-Speech (TTS), American Sign Language (ASL), Closed Captioning (CC), Assistive Technology - Screen Reader.
+Important: Failure to manually place the students in a Human Reader session (specifically identified in PAN) will result in the student receiving a form that differs from the form needed to provide the accessibility feature.
+The Test Administrator will be assigned a separate authorization login to access the same form as all students within the Human Reader Script.
+Materials: Mathematics Human Reader Script.
+Administrator Training: Human Reader Script, at least two school days prior to testing.
 Review of the Human Reader Script must occur in a SECURE ENVIRONMENT.
-Appendix B: Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy (ELA/L) Assessments, and the Human Reader Accessibility Feature for Mathematics Assessments.
+Appendix B: Test Administration Protocol for the Human Reader Accensibility Feature for Mathematics Assessments.
 Appendix L: Human Signer Guidelines (signers only).
-During Testing: A Test Administrator (Human Reader or Human Signer) reads aloud to a student using the provided Human Reader Script.
-The student must be tested in an individual or small group setting.
-Small groups should only be used if all students are able to work at approximately the same pace.
-The number of students in a small group is determined at the state level.
-After Testing: Human Reader Scripts contain secure item content and should be handled as secure test materials.
-Test Administrators should return materials to Test Coordinators.
-Test Coordinators must return the Human Reader Scripts with the nonscorable materials.